Cardinals' Nolan Arenado drops no-trade clause revelation at spring training

 “So that's kind of why the list was fairly small, and I don't see myself really changing that list ever.”

 Teams reportedly interested in Arenado included the Los Angeles Dodgers, Boston Red Sox, San Diego Padres, Los Angeles Angels, Philadelphia Phillies, and New York Mets.
-However, with the Red Sox signing Alex Bregman and the Astros opting for Christian Walker, Arenado’s trade market narrowed further.
+However, with the Red Sox signing Alex Bregman and the Astros pivoting to Christian Walker after Arenaod turned them down, his trade market has narrowed further.

 Arenado is owed $74 million over the next three seasons, with the Colorado Rockies covering $5 million in 2025, the final installment of the $51 million they agreed to pay when he was traded to St. Louis in 2021.